 As a marketer, you need to be where your customers and prospects are - taking into account that customer journeys span across offline and online channels.
-For a complete view of how customers engage across channels, a heavily-siloed approach will not be sufficient.
-In fact, 86 percent of senior leadership agrees that it’s important that the customer journey be cohesive across channels.
+For a complete view of how customers engage across channels, a heavily siloed approach will not be sufficient.
 In an increasingly connected world, marketers need to ensure that their campaigns aren’t in fragmented parts.
 Rather, marketers must use unified databases that store customer data in a single, central location.

 2. Increased Engagement

-Customers interact with brands on a wide variety of channels and marketers, so if you want to drive successful engagement, you’re going to have to put your brand in front of the customer instead of waiting for them to find you.
+Customers interact with brands on a wide variety of channels, so if you want to drive successful engagement, you have to put your brand in front of the customer instead of waiting for them to find you.
 Consider using strategic hashtags and encourage users to share your content with direct response marketing.
-Anything that encourages people to interact with your brand is going to build engagement.
+Anything that encourages people to interact with your brand is going to help build engagement.

 3. Create a Strong Brand to Build Better Relationships

 Multiple channels grant you additional visibility, allowing you to create a stronger brand, as well as drive customer loyalty.
 Consider Apple: They have brick & mortar stores, a clean website, TV commercials, and digital ads.
 By sticking to a consistent brand and style guide, they are able to maintain a consistent look and message at every touchpoint.